zackstout/Footprint-Extended/README.md

 - [x] Refactored CSV parsing and footprint computation to minimize code-duplication.
 (Consolidated trial upload, footprint upload and footprint edit to follow one set of functions.)
 - [x] Refactored routers into multiple files.
 - [x] Fixed graphs that were broken in refactoring by changing route URLs.
+- [x] Cleaned up the code for the custom doughnut/line charts, abstracting into one function.

 ### Bug-fixing:
 - [x] Fixed bug where CSV was not being properly parsed (because of extra date column).